rajusatheesh-developer/java-demos/java-gc/LMAX.md

 # Programming Model
 - Slow I/O calls delegate to another concurrent service using events
-- A second feature of the programming model lies in error handling.
+- com.demos.java.absics.A second feature of the programming model lies in error handling.
 The traditional model of sessions and database transactions provides a helpful error handling capability.
 Should anything go wrong, it's easy to throw away everything that happened so far in the interaction.
 Session data is transient, and can be discarded, at the cost of some irritation to the user if in the middle of something complicated.
 If an error occurs on the database side you can rollback the transaction.

 LMAX's in-memory structures are persistent across input events, so if there is an error it's important to not leave that memory in an inconsistent state.
 However there's no automated rollback facility.
 As a consequence the LMAX team puts a lot of attention into ensuring the input events are fully valid before doing any mutation of the in-memory persistent state.
 They have found that testing is a key tool in flushing out these kinds of problems before going into production.